Trans Canada Motorcycle Expedition

 • Daily hard copy route notes with GPS co-ordinates and information about the hotels, the roads and the sights

-• Loan SD Card with open source GPS mapping for the region, suitable for Garmin units.
+• Loan SD Card with open source GPS mapping for the region, suitable for Garmin units and the GPS route for the expedition.

 En-Route

-• Normally 4* (sometimes 3*) hotel / motel accommodation, or in remote regions, the best available.
+• Normally 4* (sometimes 3*) hotel or motel accommodation on a room only basis, or in remote regions, the best available.

-• Accommodation is on a room only shared basis (unless single room supplement is paid); some complimentary breakfasts will be available at some hotels.
+• Accommodation is on a shared room only basis (unless single room supplement is paid)

 • Ferry crossing for you and your motorcycle between Blanc-Sablon and Sainte Barbe